 4. Bug by Alex G

 Alex G has unique songwriting, arranging, and recording techniques that he implements in his music.
 This song Bug showcases his melancholy lyrics and appropriately hollow acoustic guitar.
 Alex G’s music is great for a long trip because there’s a lot of it!
-He has 14 albums/EP's on Bandcamp and more to come with his new album Rocket set to release on May 19th of this year.
+He has 14 albums/EP's on Bandcamp and more to come with his new album Rocket.

 5. Fast Future by Donny McCaslin